Riddlesdown Collegiate

 Riddlesdown Collegiate (formerly Riddlesdown High School) is a secondary school with academy status located in the Riddlesdown area of the London Borough of Croydon, UK.
-It is a coeducational school, of between 1800 and 2000 students (400 of those being post–16 students).
+It is a coeducational school with around 2067 pupils (400 of those being post–16 students).
 The school takes its pupils mainly from the Sanderstead, Selsdon, Purley, Kenley, New Addington and South Croydon areas and specialises in science.
 Riddlesdown is the largest school in Croydon in terms of pupil numbers, and one of the most over-subscribed schools in the area.

+Government data shows that 219 pupils (13.4% of all pupils) are eligible for free school meals.

 History

 Riddlesdown school was built in 1957 and opened in January 1958 as a mixed secondary modern school.
 In 1971 it converted to comprehensive status, reopening as Riddlesdown High School, and remained a local authority mixed comprehensive school until 31 December 1991 when it was give grant maintained status.
 In 1996, a Sixth Form Centre was established on the site and Riddlesdown became a voluntary aided school under the Bourne Foundation in 1999.

 In September 2009, the school's name changed from Riddlesdown High School to Riddlesdown Collegiate, featuring six colleges; four of which hold a mixture of years 7–11, a Creative Performing Arts college and a Sixth Form college.
 The school gained Academy status on 1 June 2012.

 In 2017, the collegiate was awarded the World-class schools award, one of about 60 in the UK.